 |F||0||Lack of mastery of course objectives|

 The total semester hours earned by a student are equivalent to the total of the credit hours for which a grade of A, B, C, D or F was recorded.
-A student’s grade point average (GPA) is recorded on his or her official transcript.
+A student’s grade point average (GPA) is recorded on the student’s official transcript.
 The GPA is calculated as follows:

 Total Quality Points Earned Grade Point